linode/docs/docs/guides/tools-reference/tools/linux-cat-command/index.md

 Another example file, with more text.
 {{< /output >}}

-## How to Append Text to a File with cat
+## How to Append Text to a File With cat

 The *cat* command can be similarly used to append lines of text to existing files.
-This uses the `>>` symbol followed by the filename:
+This uses the `>>` symbol followed by the filename.

     cat >> example-file.txt

 Like with the process of creating a new file from scratch, the *cat* command prompts the user to enter text after issuing the command.
-Pressing the *Ctrl* + *D* keys after a new line (*Enter*) completes the text entry and adds the entered text to the end of the file:
+Pressing the **Ctrl** + **D** keys after a new line (*Enter*) completes the text entry and adds the entered text to the end of the file.

     One more line of text to the example file.

 Also like with creating a file, this same feature can be used to redirect the contents of one file to another.
-In this case, you can use the `>>` symbol to copy text from one file and append it to the end of another file:
+In this case, you can use the `>>` symbol to copy text from one file and append it to the end of another file.

     cat example-file.txt >> another-example-file.txt
     cat another-example-file.txt